frconor-ebook/meditations/_posts/2025-04-08-the-good-thief.md

 Our Lord gives him a wonderful promise: presence with Christ in paradise, that for which we all yearn.
 The English word "paradise" is a translation of the Greek word *parádeisos*, which comes from an old Persian word meaning "enclosure."
 In the old Greek version of the Old Testament, it\'s a word that\'s used especially for the Garden of God in the creation story (Gen. 2:8-10,15).

 "The Judaism of Our Lord\'s day equated paradise with the new Jerusalem, and saw it as the present abode of the souls of the departed prophets and patriarchs, the elect, the righteous In the New Testament, the word 'paradise' is used three times: Luke 23:43, 2 Cor.
-12:3-4, Rev. 2:7" (Ralph F. Wilson, *The Thief on the Cross, Jesus Walk Bible Study*).
+12:3-4, Rev. 2:7" (*ibid*.).

 And so, those words of Our Lord, words of encouragement to the Good Thief on the cross, have been a great encouragement to Christians down through the ages: "This day you will be with me in paradise."